LeeroyLabs/sailcms-documentation/src/cms/fields.md

 #### Number Field

 This field is for numbers in your content.
-The particularity of this field is that you can set the `precision` value in the *constructor*.
+The particularity of this field is that you can set the `precision` value in the *constructor* with the last parameter.
 ```php
 $numberFieldFloat = new NumberField(
     (object)['en' => 'Float', 'fr' => 'Flottant'], [